FAIRChemistry/animl-specifications/specifications/animl.md

     - Multiple: True
     - Description: Container that documents a step in an experiment.
 Use one ExperimentStep per application of a Technique.
     - XML: ExperimentStep
-- id
-    - Type: string
-    - Description: Anchor point for digital signature.
-This identifier is referred to from the 'Reference' element in a Signature.
-Unique per document.
-    - XML: @id
 - template
     - Type: [Template](#Template)
     - Multiple: True